 How do engines work?

 Motor vehicles are powered when fuel is converted into energy.
 Most engines ignite fuel in a combustion chamber, creating the pressure that moves the pistons and consequently propelling the wheels and vehicle.

-In most cars, both gas and diesel engines use a four-stroke cycle, but the way the engines work is fundamentally different.
-Both engine types use a four-stroke combustion cycle: intake, compression, power, and exhaust.
+Both gas and diesel engine types use a four-stroke combustion cycle: intake, compression, power, and exhaust.
 However, the details of these steps differ in gas and diesel engines.